-Section 21a-XXX-6.
+Section 21a-421j-6.
 Licensee Records; Furnishing Information; Audits.

-- (a) A licensee shall maintain a complete set of all records necessary to fully show the business transactions related to cannabis for a period of the current tax year and the three immediately preceding tax years, all of which shall be maintained and produced in accordance with subsection (b) of this section. - (b) Every person required by sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures, to prepare, obtain or keep records, logs, reports or other documents, and every person in charge, or having custody, of such documents, shall maintain such documents in an auditable format for the current tax year and the three immediately preceding years.
+- (a) A licensee shall maintain a complete set of all records necessary to evidence all business transactions related to: cannabis; the establishment; and business operations of the licensee.
+Such records shall be maintained by the licensee for a period of the current tax year and the three immediately preceding tax years, which records shall be maintained and produced in accordance with subsection (b) of this section. - (b) Every person required by chapter 420h or sections 21a-421j-1 to 21a-421j-39, inclusive, of the Regulations of Connecticut State Agencies, to prepare, obtain or keep records, logs, reports or other documents, and every person in charge, or having custody, of such documents, shall maintain such documents in an auditable format for the current tax year and the three immediately preceding years.
 Upon request, such person shall make such documents immediately available for inspection and copying by the commissioner and shall produce copies of such documents to the commissioner within three days.
 Such documents shall be provided to the commissioner in electronic format, unless not commercially practical.
-In complying with this section, no person shall use a foreign language, codes or symbols to designate cannabis types or persons in the keeping of any required document. - (c) The commissioner may require any person licensed or registered pursuant to the act to furnish such information as the commissioner considers necessary for the proper administration of the act and sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures, and may require an audit of any cannabis establishment and the expense thereof shall be paid by such cannabis establishment.

-- (d) For purposes of the supervision and enforcement of the cannabis industry established pursuant to the act, the commissioner may [is authorized to]: - (1) Enter, at reasonable times, any place, including a vehicle, in which cannabis is held, dispensed, sold, produced, manufactured, delivered, transported, [manufactured] or otherwise disposed of, and a licensee shall be responsible for ensuring access; - (2) Inspect such place and all pertinent equipment, finished and unfinished material, containers and labeling, and all things in such place, including, but not limited to, records, files, financial data, sales data, shipping data, pricing data, employee data, research, papers, processes, controls, and establishments.
-Such inspection may include, but not be limited to, onsite audits or inspections by the Connecticut Agricultural Experimental Station; and - (3) Inventory any stock of cannabis and obtain samples of any cannabis, labels, containers for cannabis, paraphernalia, and finished or unfinished material.
+In complying with this section, no person shall use a foreign language, codes or symbols in the keeping of any required document. - (c) The commissioner may require any person licensed or registered pursuant to section 21a-420 of the Connecticut General Statutes to furnish such information as the commissioner considers necessary for the proper administration of chapter 420h of the Connecticut General Statutes and sections 21a-421j-1 to 21a-421j-39, inclusive, of the Regulations of Connecticut State Agencies, and may require an audit of any cannabis establishment and the expense thereof shall be paid by such cannabis establishment. - (d) The commissioner may: - (1) Enter, at reasonable times, any place, including a vehicle, in which cannabis is held, dispensed, sold, produced, manufactured, delivered, transported, or otherwise disposed of, and the licensee and the key employee designated in accordance with 21a-421j-12 shall be responsible for ensuring access; - (2) Inspect such place and all pertinent equipment, finished and unfinished material, containers and labeling, and all things in such place, including, but not limited to, records, files, financial data, sales data, shipping data, pricing data, employee data, research, papers, processes, controls, and establishments.
+Such inspection may include, but not be limited to, onsite audits or inspections by the Connecticut Agricultural Experimental Station; and - (3) Inventory any stock of cannabis and obtain samples of any cannabis, labels, containers for cannabis, delivery devices, paraphernalia, and finished or unfinished material.

-Section 21a-XXX-7.
+Section 21a-421j-7.
 Cannabis Establishment Minimum Security Systems and Equipment Requirements.